dibyendutapadar/dibs-site/content/art-of-pm/Lessons in Product Management from Game of Thrones.md

 If Westeros taught us anything beyond political murder and dragons, it’s that strategy, storytelling, and ruthless clarity matter, especially when you’re shipping products instead of heirs.
-Lets check some direct, and maybe sometimes uncomfortable mappings from iconic _Game of Thrones_ lines to what a product manager actually does (and shouldn’t do).
-No fluff.
-Real lessons and blunt takeaways.
+Lets check some direct, and maybe sometimes uncomfortable mappings from the iconic _Game of Thrones_ lines to what a product manager actually does and shouldn’t do.

 ---